ucsd-progsys/liquidhaskell-blog/about.md

 You can get LiquidHaskell [here](http://github.com/ucsd-progsys/liquidhaskell) See the [README](https://github.com/ucsd-progsys/liquidhaskell/blob/master/README.md) for installation instructions.
 LiquidHaskell is an active research project that is still rough around the edges.
-In particular

-- A modest subset of the language is currently supported (monads recently included!...)

-- Error reporting is *rather* primitive
+In particular error reporting is *rather* primitive.
 Constructive Feedback, or better yet, patches, additions and pull requests  are *extremely* welcome.

 Mailing List
 ------------